tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### downColorField
-The data field containing the body color.** Available for candlestick series only **
+The data field containing the color applied when the open value is greater than the close value.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`